Sudachi-E/YouTube-Playlist-Searcher/README.md

 - All filters can be used individually or combined for precise results
 - The extension preserves YouTube's native styling and theme
 - Search and filtering operations are case-insensitive for better usability
+- Auto-scroll preference is saved in browser's local storage
 - You'll need to create icon files (icon48.png and icon128.png) for the extension or modify the manifest.json to remove the icons section